Roger3985/c-practice/README.md

 This is a c programming practice.

-This is a datasoure learning.
+This is a data structures learning.